huckkim/huc/README.md

-# huc (Huck's Ugly Cas)
+# schoof
-A small project trying to implement a basic computer algebra system
+A small project trying for the second time to implement Schoof's aglorithm on finite elliptic curves in C++

-Todo
-- Integers (doneish)
-- Rationals
-- Polynomials (single var)
-- Polynomials multiple var
-- Algebraic functions/variables
-- Transcendentals
-- Differentiation?
-- Integeration (we can only dream)
+# HUC, CAS?
+We will see

 ## requirements
 Requires g++-10, or access to C++20 concepts